patrickcanny/EECS738_Toxicity_Classification/README.md

 Toxicity Classification and Mitigation.
 See: https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification

 ## Background
 We really liked the ideas behind the Hidden Markov Model Project, so we decided to try and tackle a project centered around similar principles.
 We saw this cool competitioon on Kaggle and decided to use the dataset to try and create a ML approach.
-For more detailed information on all aspects of this project, please see our Jupyter notebooks and our final presentation.
+For more detailed information on all aspects of this project, please see our Jupyter notebooks and our final presentation, which will be made available in PDF form on the repository.
 ## Approach
 We ultimately decided to use a word-toxicity weighting method, combined with a simple Keras neural network, to accomplish this task.
 For detailed information on this approach, see the 'Comment Predictor' jupyter notebook.
 For detailed information on another approach which uses the highly-successful LSTM method for classifying toxicity, see the 'LSTM Comment Predictor' notebook.
 ## Findings